stevedimarzio/tidal-mcp/README.md

 **Important**: Replace the following in the configuration:
 - `/opt/homebrew/bin/uv` → Your actual `uv` path (from Step 1)
 - `/path/to/your/tidal-mcp/mcp_server/server.py` → Your actual project path (from Step 1)
-- `"5050"` → Optional: Change the port if 5050 is already in use

 #### Step 4: Save and Restart